benninkrs/CombinOptHeur.jl/README.md

 - The types `QUBO` and `QAP` respectively represent quadratic unconstrained binary optimization (QUBO) problems and quadratic assignment problems (QAP).
 - Convenience functions `ising`, `maxcut`, and `travsales` facilitate the construction of Ising energy minimization, MAXCUT, and travelling salesperson problems.
 - The `solve` function generates heuristic solutions for a given problem.
+(QAP solvers are not yet implemented.)

 More details can be found in the source documentation.